 Both platforms follow the typical crowdsourcing process listed above.
 Let’s start with the design brief.

 …and 99designs form:

 As a customer that went through this process, I learned the more information you can provide about your vision, the better your outcome.
-When you communicate well with designers initially, they spend more time creating your vision rather than asking about it.
+When you communicate well with designers initially, they spend more turnaround time creating your vision rather than asking about it.

-Before arriving at this form, 99designs asked me to select some designs and colors I liked so they could get a better idea of my overall taste in advertising.
+Before arriving at this form, 99designs asked me to select some designs and colors I liked so they could get a better ideas of my overall taste in advertising.
 Here are some of the logo and color choices:

 Based on my choices, they determined the style I would most like to see:

 I thought this was neat, and their assessment was spot on as well.